 I mean, and it pains me.

-So I'm I'm not pleased about that.
+So I'm not pleased about that.

-And then of course that's a recipe for social chaos and economic disaster.
+And then, of course, that's a recipe for social chaos and economic disaster.

-She's just regurgitating what the government schools have taught her since she was in the kindergarten.
+I mean, you know, you look at somebody like Alexandria Corsa-Cortez, you know, she's not a stupid person, she's just regurgitating what the government schools have taught her since she was in the kindergarten.

-And take back our schools, folks.
+Take back our schools, folks.

-It's like uh economy, just like Henry.
+It's like Henry.

 Yeah, so you got generations that are all just a bunch of nutty Chuck Todds.